 A financial representative may contract a loan from a financial institution or from an elector to cover campaign expenses.
 To do so requires prior written authorization by the candidate for the loan in question.

-An elector may stand surety for the loan.
+Only an elector may stand surety for the loan.

 Campaign expenses for a party leadership campaign are expenses incurred for the purpose of the race, by a candidate's financial representative and the party's official representative.

 Under the Election Act, unlike election expenses, there is no ceiling on leadership campaign expenses.
 The political party may, however, establish an expense ceiling for all of its candidates.

 Moreover, leadership campaign expenses are not reimbursed by us, as is currently the case for election expenses.

 The financial representative has 12 months following the day of the vote to settle any claims and pay off any loans.
 We may, however, grant an extension of up to 24 months following the first deadline.

 On the expiry of the periods granted to pay off loans and settle debts, any unpaid balance shall be considered a contribution by the candidate to his own campaign.
 The candidate also becomes solely responsible for his campaign debts.

 Within 90 days following the vote, the financial representatives of the candidates are required to file a campaign revenue and expense report with the official representative of the party.
 This report must also state contributions they received.